CarloDePieri/vcrpy-encrypt/README.md

 ## Customization

 Sometimes it can be handy to inspect the content of a cassette.
-This can be done even for encrypted cassettes:
+This can be done even when using encrypted cassettes:

 ```python
 class MyEncryptedPersister(BaseEncryptedPersister):